-While there’s often no clear cause for an attack of hereditary angioedema (HAE), certain activities, events, or situations are known to trigger attacks.
-These triggers include some physical activities, trauma, stress, and certain medications.
+While there’s often no clear cause of hereditary angioedema (HAE) attacks, physical activity, trauma, stress, and certain medications can all be triggers.

 It’s not always possible to avoid HAE triggers, but understanding and anticipating them can help you take control of your HAE.

-Other repetitive activities known to cause HAE flare-ups include:
+Other repetitive activities that may cause HAE flare-ups include:

 - mowing the lawn